 Try to head off his devious ways ahead of time.
 When he gives feedback and approvals, makes sure lots of people see it.
 It’s harder for him to backtrack later when his opinions are public.
-Use his confirmation bias (see our article on bias for more on this) to keep him more consistent.
+Use his confirmation bias (see our article on bias for more on this) to keep him consistent.

 Document everything.
-Meeting minutes, action points and agreements are hard to dispute later.
+Written meeting minutes, action points and agreements are hard to dispute later.
 Devious Dan doesn’t want to look like someone who doesn’t check these, or someone who changes his mind all the time.
 Use his need to protect his reputation to keep him doing the things you need him to.

 Interfering Ivan (Ivana)

 The third type of person who creates barriers to creative thinking is someone we call Interfering Ivan.